anvetsu/reo/docs/tut.md

 <a name="reds"></a>
 ## Reductions and Deductions

-Earlier in this tutorial, we calculated the cost of purchase of a list of products:
+Earlier in this tutorial, we calculated the cost of purchase of a sequence of products:

 ```rust
 ? cost
 ; [179.25 170.0 165.75 121.0 94.0]
 ```

-We find the total cost by adding together all elements in the list.
+We find the total cost by adding together all elements in the sequence.
 This can be achieved with the help of the `fold` operator denoted by the `@` symbol:

 ```rust